 - The wishes of a child of sufficient age and maturity

 A common issue in child custody revolves around relocation.
-This is when a custodial or residential parent’s wish to move with the children would impair the other parent’s ability to exercise his or her visitation or parenting rights.
+This is when a custodial parent’s wish to move with the children would impair the other parent’s ability to exercise his or her visitation rights.
 Obviously, these can be highly contested matters.
 Our attorneys can help assess the viability of a relocation request and aggressively promote or defend your position.

 If your children live with you most of the time, you are entitled to child support.
 A proceeding can be brought in the Supreme Court as part of your divorce or separation action.
-If you are unmarried, or married but not ready to proceed to divorce or separation, a proceeding can be brought in the Family Court.
+If you are unmarried, a proceeding can be brought in the Family Court.
 We can help you understand the statutory formula for child support in New York, as well as the mandatory additions for child care, medical insurance and expenses, and educational expenses.

 If you already have a child support order, but you are not receiving payments, our lawyers can help you bring an enforcement action to collect on the arrears.
 Likewise, if your co-parent is not complying with the terms of a child custody agreement and your parenting time is being affected, we can help you obtain a legal remedy.

 If you or one of your children has experienced a significant change in circumstances since the order for custody or child support, you may be entitled to a modification of that order.
-Changes that may warrant a change in a support order may include a job loss, a significant increase in income, the passage of three years since the date of the last child support order, illness that affects the payor’s ability to work.
-Changes that may warrant a of custody/visitation orders can include the onset or recovery of chemical dependency, a relocation, abuse or neglect of a child, a child’s failure to thrive in the present custodian’s care.
+Changes may include a job loss, a significant increase in income, onset or recovery from chemical dependency, a relocation or a change in your child’s medical expenses.
 There have been recent changes to the law regarding modifications in New York, and we can help you understand how this may affect your position.

-Restructuring your parent-child relationships after divorce or separation is not only complex, it is also emotionally difficult.
-At Judd & Moss, P.C., we provide the aggressive legal advocacy you need, and the supportive service you deserve to keep your new agreements centered on the best interests of your children.
-Contact our firm online through this website or call 631-615-1758 to schedule a free initial consultation.
+Family law issues are not only complex, but they are also emotionally difficult.
+At Judd & Moss, P.C., we provide the aggressive legal advocacy you need, and the supportive service you deserve.
+Contact our Suffolk County custody lawyers to schedule a free initial consultation.